 These results for auto loans are significant for a number of reasons.
 First, auto loans are used to finance purchases of automobiles, which are durable consumption goods.
-Thus, we find evidence that some identity theft victims use their improved creditworthiness to finance durable consumption.
-Second, we do not find evidence that consumers withdraw from the credit markets after identity theft.
-To the contrary, some consumers use their better creditworthiness to borrow more and finance consumption.
-Third, despite additional debt, these consumers still perform well on these new loans.
+Thus, we find evidence that some severe identity theft victims - and especially those transitioning into the prime credit score bracket - use their improved creditworthiness to finance durable consumption.
+Second, we do not find evidence that consumers withdraw from the credit markets after severe identity theft.
+To the contrary, some consumers use their improved creditworthiness to borrow more and finance consumption.
+Third, despite additional debt, these consumers still perform considerably better on these new loans.

-Next, we examine the use of mortgage credit after identity theft and summarize our results in Figure 7.
-Similar to the auto loan results, we find that a significant number of consumers in the subprime-to-prime transition group become new mortgage holders after identity theft (panel A).
-Around 1 percent to 1.5 percent of these consumers become new mortgage holders in the first six quarters post-theft.
-The number of mortgages (panel B) grows after identity theft to a cumulative effect of 0.25 additional mortgages (these credit products have long maturities, so the cumulative effect on them may be larger than for other products that are designed to be repaid faster).
-Panel C shows that mortgage loan balances gently increase as a result of new mortgage activity relative to the pre-theft levels.
-As with auto loans, the share of mortgage balances in good standing (panel D) increases significantly after fraud by around 0.02, although the effect is not precisely estimated for quarters later in our period of observation.
+Next, we examine the use of mortgage credit after severe identity theft and summarize our results in Figure 7.
+Similar to the auto loan results, we find that a significant number of severe identity theft victims become new mortgage holders after identity theft (panel A).
+Around 0.5 percent to 1 percent of these consumers become new mortgage holders in each quarter postfraud.
+The number of mortgages (panel B) grows after identity theft to a cumulative effect of 0.1 additional mortgages by year five; these credit products have long maturities, so the cumulative effect on them may be larger than for other products that are designed to be repaid faster.
+Panel C shows that mortgage loan balances gently increase as a result of new mortgage activity relative to the pretheft levels, though our standard errors are quite large for this outcome variable.
+As with auto loans, the share of mortgage balances in good standing (panel D) increases slightly in the postfraud period, although the effect is not precisely estimated for quarters later in our sample.18